Adniel/vagrant-ha/devops-infra/README.md

 9. ForgeRock identity stack http://forgerock.com/what-we-offer/open-identity-stack/

+10. a NTP server, and "internal" NTP client configuration

 ## What's on the related application development roadmap?

 A. CI application packaging into ``DEB`` with ``fpm``